- Home

 This is another area where the comparison is unambiguous.

 SafetyWing (Nomad Insurance Essential): Does not cover injuries from adventure activities.
 Standard walking, hiking, and swimming are fine.
 Surfing, motorbike riding, scuba diving, rock climbing, skiing, and anything beyond casual recreation is excluded.
-If you break your collarbone surfing in Sri Lanka, SafetyWing will not pay for treatment.
+If you break your collarbone surfing in Sri Lanka, SafetyWing won’t pay for treatment.

-Genki (All Plans): Covers adventure sports and activities on every tier, including the lowest-cost Traveller plan.
+Genki Traveler: Covers adventure sports and activities on all plans.
 This includes surfing, scuba diving, skiing, snowboarding, motorbiking (with valid license), rock climbing, kitesurfing, trekking, and most recreational adventure activities.

 Adventure sports verdict: Genki wins decisively.
 If you surf, dive, ride motorbikes, or do any adventure activities more than occasionally, this single category should heavily influence your decision.
-SafetyWing simply does not compete here without upgrading to their separate and far more expensive Remote Health product.
+SafetyWing simply doesn’t compete here without upgrading to their separate and far more expensive Remote Health product.

 Mental Health Coverage